Where in Mykonos Greece was Shirley Valentine filmed?

 Nowadays, the Hippie Fish, while still possessing remnants of its former accommodation, has taken a modern turn.

-With sophisticated, white-colored palettes that give the place a vibrant and contemporary look/feel, there is a refreshing tone to the area.
+With sophisticated, white-coloured palettes that give the place a vibrant and contemporary look/feel, there is a refreshing tone to the area.

-Yet, traditional Greek and Mycenean cuisines ensure that travelling Shirley Valentine fans get whisked back to the sandy beaches and lifestyles of 1989.
+Yet, traditional Greek and Mycenean cuisines, which you can also experience with our bites and drinks, ensure that traveling Shirley Valentine fans get whisked back to the sandy beaches and lifestyles of 1989.

 Lo and behold…